Brian Cant: Television and film

 Cant also appeared in television series for adults.
 In the 1960s he appeared in two Doctor Who stories, in 1965 as Kert Gantry in The Daleks' Master Plan and in 1968 as Tensa in The Dominators.
 In 1979 he presented the BBC programme The Great Egg Race, and was one of the guest presenters of the 1982 series of the game show It's a Knockout after Eddie Waring retired.
 In 1998 Cant parodied his previous contributions as a narrator in 'The Organ Gang', a weekly segment in Lee and Herring's This Morning with Richard Not Judy, a BBC TV Sunday afternoon comedy show.
-He also made three appearances in the BBC1 daytime drama Doctors, each time as a different character, the last in 2011.
+He also made three appearances in the BBC1 daytime drama Doctors, each time as a different character, the last in 2011 as his final acting credit.

 His film appearances were few, but included brief roles in The Pleasure Girls (1965), The Sandwich Man (1966), and A Feast at Midnight (1995), starring Christopher Lee.

 In 2001, Cant appeared in a music video on Orbital's DVD The Altogether.
 The clip is similar to Play School, featuring Cant in his familiar presenter role.
 He read the second half of Ann Jungman's Vlad the Drac books for audiobook, replacing Anthony Daniels.

 In April 2007, Cant was named as the best-loved voice from UK children's television, in a poll of over 1,200 people for Underground Ernie magazine.
 Cant came ahead of Bagpuss and Ivor the Engine narrator Oliver Postgate in second place, with David Jason (Danger Mouse) polling third.
 On 28 November 2010, he received the special award at the Children's BAFTAs for his work in children's television.
 During his acceptance speech he said, "When I was a child I spoke as a child, I understood as a child, I thought as a child.
 When I became a man I spoke as a child, I understood as a child, I thought as a child, and they paid me for it...!"